Planning Application Requirements

 A site plan should also be submitted.
 The site plan should be drawn at an identified standard metric scale and must show the proposed development in relation to the site boundaries and other existing buildings on the site, with written dimensions including those to the boundaries together with the direction of north.

-In addition to the above the following must also been shown, unless these would not influence or be affected by the proposed development:
+In addition to the above, the following must also be shown, unless these would not influence or be affected by the proposed development:

 The correct fee

-Guidance on planning fees can be found in Central Government Circular 04/2008 – which is entitled Planning Related Fees.
+On the 17th January 2018, Planning application fees were revised.
+The revised fees are outlined below.
 Alternatively, the Planning Portal has a fee calculator which can assist in fee calculations.
 However, the determination of the correct fee rests with the local planning authority and we would be happy to advise you of the correct fee.

-If you submitting a householder application, there is currently a flat rate fee of £150 per application, unless your proposal only requires planning permission because of restriction imposed on a previous application relating to your property (the removal of permitted development rights).
+If you are submitting a householder application, there is currently a flat rate fee of £206.00 per application, unless your proposal only requires planning permission because of a restriction imposed on a previous application relating to your property (the removal of permitted development rights).

 Design and access statements

 The requirement for design and access statements were introduced in August 2006.
-However, changes to when a design and access statement is required occurred in March 2010 and again in October 2010 when the Town and Country Planning (Development Management Procedure) order came into effect.
+However, since their introduction, there have been various changes to the legislation.
+The requirement to submit a Design and Access Statement is detailed in the Town and Country Planning (Development Management Procedure) Order 2010 at Article 8.
+This article was last amended on the 13th of January 2014.

 In brief, a design and access statement needs to explain: